Skip to content

 Step 2: Setting up your files.

 The following steps were tested on a Ubuntu 20.04 server, but should work for most other Linux distributions.
-These steps are not required, but is how I generally will setup services on my server.
+These steps are not required, but this is how I generally will setup services on my server.

 1. SSH into your server and navigate to the home directory of the user you want to run Mealie as.
 If that is your current user, you can use cd ~ to ensure you're in the right directory.